Development

 CyberEther loads plugins through its plugin loader.
 At load time, CyberEther:

-1. Opens the shared library.
+5. Opens every compatible shared library.

 After the plugin is loaded, its registered blocks can be built like other CyberEther blocks.
+The user-facing side of this flow, including registration through the preferences window, is covered in Installing Plugins.

 CyberEther